apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 Initializer and Destroyer
 -------------------------
+.. _Initializer:
+.. _Destroyer:

-Initializer is instantiated before the submission of MapReduce job for doing preparation such as adding dependent jar files.
+Initializer is instantiated before the submission of MapReduce job for doing preparation such as connecting to the data source, creating temporary tables or adding dependent jar files.

+In addition to the Initialize() method where the preparation activities occur, the Initializer must implement a getSchema() method.
+This method is used by the framework to match the data extracted by the ``From`` connector with the data as the ``To`` connector expects it.
+In case of a relational database or columnar database, the returned Schema object will include collection of columns with their data types.
+If the data source is schema-less, such as a file, an empty Schema object can be returned (i.e a Schema object without any columns).

+Note that Sqoop2 currently does not support ETL between two schema-less sources.
+We expect for each job that either the connector providing the ``From`` instance or the connector providing the ``To`` instance will have a schema.
+If both instances have a schema, Sqoop2 will load data by column name.
+I.e, data in column "A" in data source will be loaded to column "A" in target.

-Destroyer is instantiated after MapReduce job is finished for clean up.
+Destroyer is instantiated after MapReduce job is finished for clean up, for example dropping temporary tables and closing connections.

 To